Yashaswini278/Grass-Lane-Detection/README.md

 Instead of the lane lines on the ramp, the border of the ramp is detected.
 This is a major problem in the code which I could not fix, but I hope to fix it in the future.
 ### 4. After the ramp, lane lines are not detected
-In the frames =after the ramp, there is a blind spot in which nothing is detected.
+In the frames after the ramp, there is a blind spot in which nothing is detected.
 However, after a few frames, a few of the white lanes are detected.

 ## Conclusion
 Overall this was quite a challenging task for me.
 I spent quite a lot of time first understanding the conventional lane detection methods but upon applying them to this video,